alpha01/reconquista-timeline/timeline.md

 - 778 ImportantEvents Battle of Roncevaux Pass, rearguard of Charlemagne's army is ambushed; death of Frankish commander Roland
 - 791 ImportantEvents Battle of the Burbia River, Umayyad Cordovans defeated the Asturians
 - 792 ImportantEvents Battle of Lutos, Asturians defeat the Umayyad Cordovans
-- 800 ImportantEvents Charlemagne is crowned as “Emperor of the Romans”
+- 800 ImportantEvents Charlemagne is crowned as “Emperor of the Romans” by Pope Leo III
 - 813 ImportantEvents St. James the apostle's tomb discovered in Galicia
 - 02/1212 ImportantEvents Battle of Las Navas de Tolosa
 - 1119 ImportantEvents Order of Solomon's Temple founded